 - Example: In the absence of dual control, fraudulent activities may not leave a clear audit trail, making it harder to investigate and resolve financial irregularities.

-- Weakened Operational Efficiency:
+- Weakened operational efficiency

 - Explanation: While dual control might appear to slow down processes, it actually ensures that transactions are properly vetted, leading to long-term efficiency and reliability.